AI Assistant for Mac

 Screenshots fire when you ask, not continuously.
 Combined with the accessibility tree for precise element targeting.

 Quick questions by voice.
-Deeper work handed to background agents on your Codex subscription.
+Deeper work handed to the Outcome Workbench, which runs on your Codex subscription and comes back with evidence, not just a claim.

-Learn unfamiliar software with guided walkthroughs.
-Save sessions as replayable tutorials.
+Learn unfamiliar software with guided walkthroughs, from Hint through Extend.
+Save sessions as replayable tutorials that build your Ability Map.

 Workflow examples